AmitKumarDas/amitkumardas.github.io/_posts/2016-09-28-connect-a-docker-container-from-a-local-network.md

 ---
 layout: post
-title: Connect a Docker container to a local network - WIP
+title: Connect a Docker container from a local network
 ---

 ## Connect a Docker container to a local network